-DGR News Service covers a wide range of contemporary issues from a biocentric perspective, with a focus on ecology, feminism, indigenous issues, strategy, and civilization.
+The DGR News Service covers a wide range of issues from a biocentric perspective, with a focus on ecology, feminism, indigenous issues, strategy, and civilization.
 We have a special emphasis on resistance, so please attempt to tie all submissions to that central theme.

 Read our website for a sense of content and style.
-We are committed to publishing intellectually rigorous writing, but we prefer articles using everyday language and embodied perspectives rather than jargon or academic screeds.
+We are committed to publishing intellectually rigorous writing, but we prefer articles using everyday language and embodied perspectives rather than jargon or unnecessarily academic style.

 What We Publish